 Indeed this side of the exhibition was itself curated by using the search tool of creative social websites.
 Far from being trivial pursuits, social networks have become an imperative means of showcasing the worthy work of new artists, overriding the nepotism, elitism and institutional problems prevalent in the art world.
 Women photographers, for example, can literally self-represent work in their own digital galleries, individuals who otherwise may have been bypassed due to factors of sex, race and class, as seen recently with the Nikon D850 campaign controversy in September 2017.

 This kind of defiance, intentional or otherwise, is typified by the work of British photographer Juno Calypso.
 Calypso’s striking self-portraits contradict the historical idea of woman as subject/object and man as artist/creator by taking on both of these roles and coyly metamorphosing herself into and blending in with items of food.
-Calypso’s Breakfast (2014) resists any sense of objectification with the subversive undercurrent to the image.
+Calypso’s Breakfast (pictured at top of page) resists any sense of objectification with the subversive undercurrent to the image.
 By being both photographer and photographed – object and subject – Calypso is in complete control of how voyeurs view this image as well as defining exactly what they are allowed to see.
 Calypso succeeds not only in reclaiming the subject matter of the female body throughout her oeuvre but in the artistic gentrification of the ‘selfie’, transforming this everyday genre into something beautiful, worthy of contemplation and purchase.
 Calypso’s Breakfast exemplifies the symbiotic relationship between serious, politically-charged images and their fiendish tongue-in-check humour.

 Running alongside this pair of shows is a Film Weekend of independent and art-house cinema.
 For these projects we are working in collaboration with Film London.
 There will also be a Process Weekend with tips by experts in travel photography, Instagramming, also talks with exciting young photographers who are pushing the boundaries of their art and iconic celebrity photographer Angela Williams who learnt her craft working alongside Norman Parkinson.